DCC-UAB/xnap-project-ed_group_10/README.md

 - BERT (Bidirectional Encoder Representations from Transformers) is a model developed by Google that is based on the Transformer architecture, which allows capturing long-range relationships in a text.
 Unlike traditional NLP approaches that process text sequentially, BERT uses a pretrained language model that learns bidirectional representations of words.
 This means that BERT considers the context both to the left and to the right of a word in a sentence.
 Their characteristics are: Models the bidirectional context of words in a sentence.
 Captures long-range relationships and syntactic dependencies.
 It is capable of performing natural language processing tasks without the need for additional fine-tuning.
 It requires more computational resources and training time than FastText.

+### Different ways to calculate the loss

+- Log Softmax + Negative Log Likelihood Loss: Is the default way to calculate the loss provided in our base project.
+The activation function F.log_softmax is applied to obtain the model outputs in the form of log-probabilities.
+Then, the F.nll_loss function (Negative Log Likelihood Loss) is used to calculate the loss based on these log-probabilities and the true target class.
+- Cross-Entropy Loss: The CrossEntropyLoss function is directly used, which internally combines the Softmax activation function and the cross-entropy loss function into a single operation.
+This function calculates both the Softmax activation and the cross-entropy loss, eliminating the need to apply F.log_softmax separately.

+- The hypothesis behind the change in scheduler is as follows: CrossEntropyLoss because it offers several advantages over the previous approach.
+Firstly, it provides greater efficiency by eliminating the need to explicitly apply the F.log_softmax function.
+This saves computational time and resources since CrossEntropyLoss internally combines the Softmax activation and loss calculation into a single operation.
+Additionally, CrossEntropyLoss enhances numerical stability compared to the previous sequence of F.log_softmax and F.nll_loss.
+It handles potential issues of overflow or underflow more effectively, ensuring more reliable and accurate loss calculations.
+Furthermore, using CrossEntropyLoss improves code clarity and simplicity.
+It allows for a cleaner implementation by directly utilizing a specific loss function designed for multi-class classification tasks.
+This approach conveys the intention of the loss calculation more clearly, making the code easier to read and understand.

 ### Different Learning Rate Schedulers used

 - MultiStepLR: The MultiStepLR scheduler is the default scheduler provided in our base project.
 It is a learning rate adjustment strategy that reduces the learning rate at specific moments during training.
 It requires a list of milestones (epochs) and reduces the learning rate by a factor of gamma at each of these milestones.